 “Leadership is Male” is a book by well known preacher, David Pawson, written in 1988, and which I read soon after, not to return to again since.
 There is no prize for guessing what one of the main themes of the book is and, however much I might want to soften this, I have no doubt some who read this will do so with a degree of discomfort, arguing that in the 28 years since the book was written we have come a long way when it comes to gender equality and that it would be a mistake to try and turn the clock back.

 Pawson has written a lot of theological based books (which this is) and given he is close to coming from my own stable doctrinally and is a gifted communicator and an intelligent Bible expositor, with something worth listening to, my inclination has been to read and weigh what he writes.
-I have found he is invariably worth reading even if, as often is the case, there are things he writes that I profoundly disagree with, although not so much with what he argues in this book.
+I have found he is invariably worth reading even if, as sometimes is the case, there are things he writes that I profoundly disagree with, although not so much with what he argues in this book.
 As someone who feels burdened to communicate truth even if it is unpopular, on the basis truth is better than error and truth needs to somehow come out, I see in Pawson a kindred spirit.

 One synopsis of the book reads: “Many will see this teaching as an anachronism, hopelessly out of date and the dying echo of a controversy that has virtually been settled.
 The situation may have changed, both inside and outside the church in the last two decades.
 But two things have not changed.
 God’s Word, expressed in Scripture, has not, nor has love for Him, expressed in obedience.
 We are not called to be credible to contemporary society, but rather, model a counted-culture of a truly healthy, holy and happy society in a world that has lost its bearings.
 This is not a treatise on marriage or the ministry of women (though there are implications for both), it is addressed solely to the question of leadership in the redeemed people of God, which I am thus far convinced must be male.
 Is the idea of women in leadership biblical or is it yet another case of Christians being conformed to the world?
 What is the Spirit saying to the churches?
 Here is one side of the debate, probably best seen as ”opposing the motion”!
 This is not a treatise on marriage or the ministry of women – it is addressed soley to the question of leadership in the redeemed people of God”.